 As of 2011, prisoners can participate in a certified apprenticeship program or work towards an associate’s degree in business, accounting, or horticulture.
 In 2017, the prison partnered with the Heartland Humane Society to offer the Federal Inmate Dog Obedience (FIDO) training program.

-Notable inmates include former Mormon Bishop Shawn Merriman (serving 12 years for mail fraud), and film director John McTiernan (served 328 days for perjury).
+Notable inmates include former Mormon Bishop Shawn Merriman (serving 12 years for mail fraud) and film director John McTiernan (serving 328 days for perjury).

 In 2017, Insider Monkey named FPC Yankton one of the ten easiest federal prisons to do time.
-In 2012, CNBC named the facility one of the 12 best federal prisons in which to do time.
-In 2009, Forbes magazine rated FPC Yankton as one of the ten cushiest federal prisons in America.
+In 2012, CNBC named the facility one of the 12 best federal prisons to do time.
+In 2009, Forbes magazine rated FPC Yankton as one of America’s ten cushiest federal prisons.
 And in 2005, The Kansas City Star named FPC Yankton one of the five best federal prisons for white-collar offenders.

 Inmate Housing